CaptainCore/captaincore-manager/README.txt

 == Description ==

-[CaptainCore GUI](https://captaincore.io) is a WordPress plugin part of the CaptainCore toolkit (a powerful toolkit for managing WordPress sites via SSH & WP-CLI).
-Requires a connection with a CaptainCore CLI (see installation notes).
+[CaptainCore](https://captaincore.io) is an open source toolkit for managing WordPress sites via SSH & WP-CLI.
+This is a WordPress plugin that requires a connection to CaptainCore CLI.

 == Installation ==